classiebit/eventmie-pro-docs/resources/docs/3.0/fullyloaded/pos-scanner-manager.md

     ***

-5. POS can see and manage all the bookings they've made from **POS Bookings** page.
+5. POS can manage all their bookings from the **POS Bookings** page.

     ***